CAN bus wiring test

 The wiring test sequence raises questions from time to time.
 Here we explain why the sequence is as it is.
 There are also a few tips.

-For the measurement the tester must be operated with 24V.
+For the measurement, you must operate the tester with 24V.

 The sequence is as follows: